Published Oct 12, 2024

 Cal had to punt six times in the game, missed a field goal attempt, and turned the ball over on downs twice, including its final possession with the Pitt defense smelling blood in the water.

-That of course, is because that isn simply what they do.
+That of course, is because that is simply what they do.

 The 'sharks', or the Pitt linebackers, have been the driving force to most of the defense’s success this season, and that held true again on Saturday.
 Kyle Louis, the main shark himself, led the Panthers with 12 tackles, two TFLs, and a sack.
 Right behind him was Brandon George with 11 stops, and Braylan Lovelace added seven tackles, and recorded his first two career sacks.
-The Panthers played without Rasheem Biles due to injury, but Lovelace did more than fine picking up the production, and also with Louis elevating his game yet again.
+The Panthers played without Rasheem Biles due to injury, but Lovelace did more than fine picking up the production, and also with Louis elevating his game yet again to an all-conference level.

 The linebackers were pacing the efforts against Cal, but Pitt’s pass rush was much improved this week, and that started up front.
 Sophomore Jimmy Scott exploded for three sacks, obviously a career high for the first-year starter.
 Pitt’s veteran safeties, Donovan McMillon and Javon McIntyre, both made pivotal plays down the stretch as well.